feathers-plus/docs/source/v1/feathers-hooks-common/index.md

 - **Returns**

   `func` may alternatively return a replacement `item` rather than `undefined`.
-This is a convenience feature which permits, for example, use of functions from the [Lodash](https://lodash.com/) library, as such functions tend  return new objects.
+This is a convenience feature which permits, for example, use of functions from the [Lodash](https://lodash.com/) library, as such functions tend to return new objects.

 {% hooksApiFootnote alterItems %}